jiricekcz/jaks/README.md

 export type AdditionalHeaders = undefined; // You define the types of the additional headers in the same way as the additional payload.
 Undefined means there are no extra headers.

-export class Token<SIGNED extends boolean> extends jaks.standardJWTToken.Token<
+export class Token<SIGNED extends boolean> extends jaksJWT.standardJWTToken.Token<
     PayloadOptions,
     AdditionalPayload,
     AdditionalHeaders,